bmeurant/technical-docs/software-architecture/architectural-styles/client-server.md

 2.  **[Client-Server Architecture: The Backbone of Modern Software](https://www.youtube.com/watch?v=YPlU0vt5KYw)**

-    This video is an excellent deep dive that doesn't just stick to the basics but covers aspects like **DNS lookup**, the **TCP handshake**, and how modern architectures like **Microservices** are derived from it.
+    This video is an excellent deep dive that doesn't just stick to the basics but covers aspects like **DNS lookup**, the **TCP handshake**, and how modern architectures like [[microservices|Microservices]] are derived from it.
 It's ideal for an experienced audience.